 |

-was born in Ningbo Zhejiang, the only son of a Sundry Manager, was sent
+at the age of 12+, the only son of a Sundry Manager was sent

 to Japan to learn the art of piano making by his